 There are many different pool fences on the market today, it’s just a matter of doing some research, having a look at this blog and deciding on what’s going to suit your family best.
 So what are you waiting for?
-Check out these 35 pool fencing ideas!
+Check out these 30 pool fencing ideas!

 1. Retaining wall

-A retaining wall as a pool fence is perfect for a plunge pool in a corner rather than a perimeter fence.
+A retaining wall as a pool fence is perfect for a pool in a corner rather than a perimeter fence.
 This way you can still get plenty of green landscaping to give you a feeling of being on permanent holidays.

-2. Fence Variations
+2. Fence variations

 One of my favourite types of pool fencing is a clear fence!
 This is the best way to go if you want your fence to seem the least obtrusive as possible.
 Although one downside to a clear glass fence is that it arguably the most high maintenance fencing you can choose as you will have to regularly clean it to ensure that the glass can be seen through.